auroraGPT-ANL/MCQ-and-SFT-code/README.md

 ## Overview

 This repository provides Python programs for creating training data to fine-tune models using scientific papers.
+The system uses a modern pydantic-based configuration system that supports both convenient shortnames (like `o4mini`) and traditional provider:model formats.
 There are two workflows implemented (or being implemented) here:

 **Multiple Choice Question (MCQ) Workflow** does the following:
 1. Converts PDF-format papers into JSON